The Warden | The Companions | Grey Wardens | Fereldan Nobles | Orzammar | Non-Playable Characters | Awakening | DLC Characters

-- Permanently Missable Content: If a non-Human-Noble Warden doesn't find the cure and deliver it to the kennel master at Ostagar, Dog will die and never be available as a party member.
-He can however be obtained in the Return to Ostagar DLC.
+- Permanently Missable Content: If a non-Human Noble Warden doesn't find the cure and deliver it to the kennel master at Ostagar, Dog will die and never be available as a party member.
+He can, however, later be obtained in the Return to Ostagar DLC.

 Warden: Good!
 He will fell our enemies with his stench!